waimea-jrgerraty/level-3-programming-assessment/docs/test-plan.md

     - Northbury to Balmoral
     - Balmoral to Dunmarch
   As this should be the shortest path between the two locations
+- I should be told to go from Ironforge to Cinderholm

 ---